 Apprentices are paid both for working hours and for the time spent in training – usually one day a week.

 Some employers offer significantly higher wages than this, especially for higher or degree apprenticeships.
-Recent job ads for apprenticeships in Wales have featured salaries of up to £24,000 per year.

 What could I do as an apprentice?

 The types of apprenticeships on offer are likely reflect the local industries in your area.
 Around a third of apprenticeships in Wales are in health and social care, with another quarter in business and management.
 Other major industries offering apprenticeships in Wales include construction, engineering, retail, hospitality and leisure, and manufacturing.
 There are also apprenticeships in ICT, the media and other areas.